 By the 12th Century Kievan Rus is in decline and begins to fragment, a process that is hastened by Mongol invaders during the 13th Century.

-Following the Mongol invasion the locus of power for the region shifts from Kiev to Moscow, the capital of the state of Muscovy.
+Following the Mongol invasion the centre of power for the region shifts from Kiev to Moscow, the capital of the state of Muscovy.
 Under the rule of Ivan the Great (1462-1505), the lands occupied by ethnic Russians are consolidated and the Mongol yoke cast off.

 Incursions into surrounding territories see Muscovy triple in size.
 Ivan becomes the first of the Russian autocrats, calling himself tsar and the 'Ruler of all Rus'.